What is a mortgage in principle?

 Based on this information, the lender can make an initial decision about your creditworthiness and provide an agreement in principle stating how much they would be willing to lend you.

-At Alexander Southwell, we will be able to apply for a mortgage in principle once we have all of the relevant information.
+At Alexander Southwell, we will be able to apply for a decision in principle once we have all of the relevant information.

 This is not a long drawn out process, this can take as little at a couple of hours to get and then we can forward the certificate to you once the credit score has been checked.